automails123/xaydungngoinhahanhphuc/wp-content/plugins/webp-converter-for-media/readme.txt

 Argument `$path` is absolute server path for `.htaccess` file.

-= What is Browser Caching? =

-This option allows you to speed up page loading time for returning users because they do not need to re-download files from the server.
-The plugin allows this by using the module `mod_expires`.

-It is enabled by default.
-If you do not want to use this functionality, you can turn it off at any time.

 = Does plugin support CDN? =

 Unfortunately not.
 This is due to the logic of the plugin's operation.
 Plugins that enable integration with the CDN servers modify the HTML of the website, changing URLs for media files.
 This plugin does not modify URLs.
 Replacing URLs in the HTML code is not an optimal solution.